trailblazer/trailblazer.github.io/gems/reform/index.md

 ## Setup

-In your controller or operation you create a form instance and pass in the models you want to work on.
+In your controller or operation you create a form instance and pass in the models you want to validate data against.

-    class AlbumsController
+    class AlbumsController < ApplicationController
       def new
         @form = AlbumForm.new(Album.new)
       end